knz/showkeys/README.md

 It implements the following changes:

+- it hides the OSD output upon double press on the Shift key, and un-hides it upon another double Shift press.
+(Useful for typing passwords.)

 - it uses the actual representation of keyboard symbols, so that e.g. "comma" is printed as ",".